Lebed-kun/prompt-ql/README.md

  ```
  - "openAiBaseUrl" - is an URL to OpenAI API.
 For example, "https://api.openai.com".
 It's a required parameter;
  - "openAiKey" - is your OpenAI API key.
 You can set up it on "https://platform.openai.com/account/api-keys".
 It's a required parameter;
- - "listenQueryTimeoutSec" - is a timeout for listening OpenAI (sic!) prompting query.
+ - "listenQueryTimeoutSec" - is a timeout for listening prompting query from OpenAI model (sic!) .
 Default value is 30 seconds;
- - "customApisListenQueryTimeoutSec" - is a timeout for listening user-defined LLMs (sic!) prompting query.
+ - "customApisListenQueryTimeoutSec" - is a timeout for listening prompting query from user-defined ML model (sic!) .
 Default value is 30 seconds;
  ```

  - PromptQL.Instance methods: